-- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No main clinician is attributed the episode. - o The patient's date of birth is missing. - $\circ~$ The patient's death date occurred before the episode ended. - The episode trigger claim was not performed in an ambulatory/office-based care, IP hospital, OP hospital, or ASC setting based on its place of service.

-• The IP facility is not a short-term stay acute hospital as defined by subsection (d).6

-• Measure-specific exclusions including but not limited to reinsertion/reimplantation of prosthetic knee after infection or spacer.
-For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions_Details" tabs of the Measure Codes List file.
+- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No main clinician is attributed the episode. - o The patient's date of birth is missing. - o The patient's death date occurred before the episode ended. - The episode trigger claim was not performed in an ambulatory/office-based care, IP hospital, OP hospital, or ASC setting based on its place of service. - o The IP facility is not a short-term stay acute hospital as defined by subsection (d).6 - Measure-specific exclusions including reinsertion/reimplantation of prosthetic knee after infection or spacer.
+For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions\Details" tabs of the Measure Codes List file.

-6 For more information on short-term stay acute hospitals as defined by subsection (d), please refer to Section A.4.
+&lt;sup>6 For more information on short-term stay acute hospitals as defined by subsection (d), please refer to Section 4.4.

-Appendix A. Detailed Measure Methodology
+4.0 Detailed Measure Methodology

-This section contains the technical details for the 2 overarching processes in calculating episode-based cost measure scores in more detail: Sections A.1 through A.3 describe episode construction and Sections A.4 through A.6 describe measure calculation.
+This section contains the technical details for the 2 overarching processes in calculating episode-based cost measure scores in more detail: Sections 4.1 through 4.3 describe episode construction and Sections 4.4 through 4.6 describe measure calculation.

-A.1 Trigger and Define an Episode
+4.1 Trigger and Define an Episode

-Knee Arthroplasty episodes are defined by CPT/HCPCS codes on Part B Physician/Supplier (Carrier) claims that open, or trigger, an episode.
-For the codes and logic relevant to this section please see the "Triggers" tab of the Knee Arthroplasty Measure Codes List.
+Knee Arthroplasty episodes are defined by Current Procedural Terminology / Healthcare Common Procedure Coding System (CPT/HCPCS) codes on Part B Physician/Supplier (Carrier) claims that open, or trigger, an episode.
+For the codes and logic relevant to this section please refer to the "Triggers" tab(s) in the Knee Arthroplasty Measure Codes List.